Reading time: 7 minutes

 The implementation of AI-powered strategy processes also involves risks and pitfalls that must be addressed in the respective design logic.
 For instance, “AI hallucinations” can generate factually incorrect or inconsistent results, presenting them with great confidence and thereby encouraging wrong decisions.
 Furthermore, incorrect or biased data can systematically lead to wrong evaluations.
 Inadequate security measures when accessing internal and external data sources can result in sensitive and competitively relevant information falling into the wrong hands.
 Finally, AI agents understand neither the deeper moral implications of their decisions nor the complex human factors that must be considered in organizational change processes.
 Perhaps the most important recommendation for piloting AI-powered strategy processes is therefore the KISS principle: “keep it small and simple.”

-In practical strategy work, the interaction between leadership teams and Multi-Agent Systems may soon be the norm.
+IIn practical strategy work, the interaction between leadership teams and Multi-Agent Systems may soon be the norm.
 However, true performance is not demonstrated solely in a convincing strategy process concept or the blueprint of IT specifications, but in how they function in the real corporate environment.
-For strategic thinking and action in the company, AI—unlike other efficiency-enhancing areas of application—is not to be seen as a replacement, but as a “team player” in hybrid workflows of human and artificial intelligence.
-Because strategies and transformations are made by people.
+For strategic thinking and action in the company, AI—unlike purely efficiency-enhancing areas of application—is not to be seen as a replacement, but as a “team player” in hybrid workflows of human and artifical intelligence.
+After all, strategy formulation and execution are not purely technical challenges.
+Rather, strategies must move “from the head to the heart.”
+What “should” be done must go hand in hand with what people “want” to do, and the organization must enable what “can” be done through effective management systems and leadership.
+Because transformation is made by people.

 © 2026 SustainUp GmbH.
 All rights reserved.
 Reprinted with permission.